Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 The Affordable Connectivity Program provides qualifying households with $30 off their internet bill, and $75 off the internet bill on tribal lands.
 This internet service must provide users with 100 Mbps download speeds (Megabits per second).
 If you’re wondering how fast that is, it’s fast enough to download a high definition movie in around 5 minutes, or stream it simultaneously on 4 different devices.
 But remember, providing internet access is not just about entertainment.
 It’s about having reliable access to services that people need, along with staying connected to employers and family members.
 Broadband internet allows users to perform these tasks and stay in touch at reliable speeds.

 If you’re wondering why Tribal Lands enjoy a higher benefit, this is in part due to a greater digital divide in these areas, with as many as 50% of tribal households lacking internet.
-Moreover, tribal lands tend to be in rural areas that cannot rely on the typical internet service provider (ISP) infrastructure that most homeowners (or renters) take advantage of.
+Tribal lands tend to be in rural areas that cannot rely on the typical internet service provider (ISP) infrastructure that most homeowners (or renters) take advantage of.
 Satellite internet, for example, is often more expensive.
 Localized internet service providers may also charge higher rates.
 The higher benefit for eligible households on tribal lands is intended to compensate for these gaps.

 But for Americans receiving the regular $30 ACP benefit, this is still a great boon.
 Some estimates suggest that the average internet bill for broadband access is $64 per month.
 The ACP program is essentially cutting that amount in half for consumers, making broadband more accessible to eligible households.
 Individual states also have similar programs that provide internet related benefits to low income households.
 However, you must make sure that the ISP (internet service provider) you use is covered by the ACP discount by participating in the program.